Amos47/2400/Chapter 3.md

 The contrast with SDLC are added by the author in the SDLC reflection column:

 Table TB.
-Agile principles with comparison to SDLC
+Agile principles with comparitive reflections on the SDLC

 | Agile principle | SDLC reflection |
 | :- | :- |